 6 optional academic units [see below]

-IMPORTANT NOTE: The 9 Lines Multiplication Facts Acquisition and Application Strategy™ is an integral part of all the major MMR seminars, The 4 Operations & the 400 Math Facts; Fractions, Decimals, and Advanced Place Value; Pre-Algebra, Geometry Part 1 & Geometry Part 2, Algebra I and Algebra 2.
-Therefore, it is a significant benefit to all participants to have completed the 9 Lines Intensive course prior to taking the other major MMR seminars.
+IMPORTANT NOTE ABOUT THE 9 LINES: It is now a mandatory prerequisite to have also completed Making Math Real: 9 Lines Intensive prior to enrolling in Fractions.
+The 9 Lines Multiplication Facts Acquisition and Application Strategy™ is an integral part of all the major MMR seminars, The 4 Operations & the 400 Math Facts; Fractions, Decimals, and Advanced Place Value; Pre-Algebra, Geometry Part 1 & Geometry Part 2, Algebra I and Algebra 2.
+Therefore, it is a significant benefit to all participants to have completed the 9 Lines Intensive course.

 The baseline readiness from the elementary grades for pre-algebra is the four operations through fractions and decimals and the 400 math facts.
 Therefore, to be ready for algebra, students need all the content and development provided in Making Math Real: The 4 Operations and the 400 Math Facts, and to complete the preparation for algebra readiness, Making Math Real: Fractions, Decimals, and Advanced Place Value.

 In the fractions section of Making Math Real: Fractions, Decimals, and Advanced Place Value, all conceptual applications covering K-5 (6) will be presented.
 Since starting my career in education almost 50 years ago, fractions concepts and applications have been consistently an extremely high failure rate for students in the US.
 From the research: